gelus/vim_setup/README.md

 - chmod +x setup.sh
 - ./setup.sh

-Then make a symbolic link between ~/.vim and this directory
+Then make a symbolic link between ~/.vim and this directory.